-- Intel Xeon Gold 6230N 20C 125W 2.3 GHz processor - Intel Xeon Gold 6230T 20C 125W 2.1 GHz processor - Intel Xeon Gold 6238T 22C 125W 1.9 GHz processor - Before you install a new PHM or replacement processor, update your system firmware to the latest level.
+- PHMs are keyed for the socket where they can be installed and for their orientation in the socket. - See https://serverproven.lenovo.com/ for a list of processors supported for your server.
+All processors on the system board must have the same speed, number of cores, and frequency. - Before you install a new PHM or replacement processor, update your system firmware to the latest level.
 See "Firmware updates" on page 9. - Installing an additional PHM can change the memory requirements for your system.
-See "Memory module installation rules" on page 89 for a list of processor-to-memory relationships. - Optional devices available for your system might have specific processor requirements.
+See "Memory module installation rules" on page 126 for a list of microprocessor-to-memory relationships. - If you are going to install Intel Xeon 6230N, 6230T, or 5220T processor, use the heat sink with part number 01KP652 or 01KP653. - Optional devices available for your system might have specific processor requirements.
 See the documentation that comes with the optional device for information.

-Before you install a PHM:
+Before installing a PHM: